 - course salt

-Whisk in the tomato paste, vegan Worcestershire, soy sauce, and brown sugar (and chili flakes and smoked paprika if using).
+- Whisk in the tomato paste, vegan Worcestershire, soy sauce, brown sugar, thyme (and chili flakes and smoked paprika if using).
 Add the kidney beans, canned tomatoes and sun-dried tomatoes.
-Simmer for about 5 minutes, or until the volume reduces so you have at least 1/2" of space above the stew for the potatoes.
+Bring things back to a simmer, then add the mushrooms and sausage back in.
+Simmer for about 5 minutes, or until the volume reduces so you have at least 1/2″ of space above the stew for the potatoes.

-Toss the baby potato slices with the olive oil.
-Layer them over the stew, allowing them to overlap each other by about 1/4".
+- Toss the baby potato slices with the olive oil.
+Layer them over the stew, allowing them to overlap each other by about 1/4″.
 Sprinkle with coarse salt.
-Bake for 25-30 minutes or until the potatoes are cooked.
+Bake for 25-30 minutes or until the potatoes are cooked through.